 How to add more Post Types to the sitemap

-The default Sitemap only includes Posts, Pages, and only the Custom Post Types included in Jetpack.
-If you’d like to add a new Custom Post Type to the default Sitemap, you can use the
+The default sitemap only includes Posts, Pages, and the Custom Post Types included in Jetpack.
+If you’d like to add a new Custom Post Type to the default sitemap, you can use the

 jetpack_sitemap_post_types filter to specify your own array of post types to include.

-Use Jetpack’s Sitemap module alongside other Sitemap plugins
+Use Jetpack’s Sitemap feature alongside other Sitemap plugins

 There are a number of plugins in the plugin repository that allow you to create sitemaps for your WordPress site.
-If you already use such a plugin, you can either remove that plugin and use Jetpack’s Sitemap module instead, or leave Jetpack’s Sitemap disabled.
-We won’t activate our Sitemap module if we detect you’re already using one of the more popular sitemap plugins on your site.
+If you already use such a plugin, you can either remove that plugin and use Jetpack’s Sitemap feature instead, or leave Jetpack’s Sitemap disabled.
+We won’t activate our Sitemap feature if we detect you’re already using one of the more popular sitemap plugins on your site.

 While search engines can find your sitemap by visiting your site’s robots.txt, for a new site, it can be quite a while before search engines discover and start crawling your site.
 To help jump start this process, it’s a good idea to submit your sitemap (along with other information about your site), to the various webmaster tools programs that search engines offer, like Google Search Console and Bing Webmaster Tools.
 You’ll need to add and verify your site on both services before you’re able to submit the sitemap.